 14. Speakers may not be interrupted.
 At the end of the debate, the Chair may open the motion to the floor.

 Individual plaques are awarded to each speaker on each team taking part in the Regional Finals.

-Corn Uisne (Junior) and the Gael Linn Perpetual Cup (Senior) are presented to the winning teams at the National Finals.
+The Gael Linn Perpetual Cup (Junior & Senior) are presented to the winning teams at the National Finals.
 The winning teams in both sections are awarded prizes to the value of €1000.
 All other teams in the finals are awarded prizes to the value of €250.